 Total time: 60 minutes

-Believe it or not, applesauce is a part of this amazing moist zucchini bread.
+Believe it or not, applesauce is a part of this amazing zucchini dessert.
 This recipe is an excellent opportunity to have a new makeover to your zucchinis, applesauce, cinnamon, and nutmeg.

 Low in calories, applesauce is a healthier alternative to oil.
 Moreover, it adds a lot of richness and moistness to your bread.
 But zucchinis have a high water content, which could lead to a mushy cake.
 Therefore, make sure to squeeze them to remove excess moisture.